anilzen/MathQuantum/content/authors/Federico/_index.md

 ---
 # Display name
-title: Yusuf Alnawakhtha
+title: Stephanie Federico

-weight: 1
+weight: 5

 # Is this the primary user of the site?
 superuser: false

 # Role/position/tagline
-role: Graduate Fellow
+role: Undergraduate Fellow

 # Organizations/Affiliations to show in About widget
 organizations: